gedrutten/Portfolio/content/3580qca/Week01.md

 ## Theories
 #### Introduction Video
-In this video, we learnt a lot about Tristan Scultz and his design practice, [Relative Creative](https://relativecreative.com.au).
+In this video, we learnt a lot about Tristan Schultz and his design practice, [Relative Creative](https://relativecreative.com.au).
 This subject _is_ called Design Lab Practice, so perhaps Tristan intends to use his design practice as a case study throughout the course.
-Design labs were framed as a key tool in recognising and resolving wicked problems, not necessarilly through fixing the problems themselves, but through providing facilitation and tools that assist with creating effective solutions.
+Design labs were framed as a key tool in recognising and resolving wicked problems, not necessarily through fixing the problems themselves, but through providing facilitation and tools that assist with creating effective solutions.

 There was also a great video from ARUP that formed part of this introductory video.
 ARUP presented a solid case for why we need to think big to solve some of the world's wicked problems.